BlackXWulf/Flying-Through-The-Years/README.md

 - **The more engines,the less an accident can happen.** Based on the data the more engines each plane had also had less injuries to non-fatal injuries.
 ## Limitations
+- **How the engine failed.** No data on how the engine failed on an individual plane.
+- **Was it the plane?** limiting factor if the plane was really the cause of the accident.
 ## Recommendations

 ## Next Steps